Toil Architecture

 • the batch-system:

-Responsible for scheduling the jobs given to it by the leader, creating a worker command for each job.
+Responsible for scheduling the jobs given to it by the leader, running a worker command for each job.
 The batch-system is defined by the AbstractBatchSystem class.
 Toil uses multiple existing batch systems to schedule jobs, including Apache Mesos, GridEngine and a multi-process single node implementation that allows workflows to be run without any of these frameworks.
 Toil can therefore fairly easily be made to run a workflow using an existing cluster.

 • the node provisioner: